kawaiiDango/pano-scrobbler/Readme.md

 - Check what your friends are listening to
 - View and play songs similar to a given one
 - Identify and scrobble a song from mic
+- Supports TVs (Oreo and lower needs adb commands)
+- Supports Pixel Now Playing

 #### This is not intended to:
 - be an app to browse lastfm.
-- contain any webviews.
-Links would rather open in the browser
+- use webviews except the first steps.
+Other links would rather open in the browser
 - contain any kind of ADs

 ### Building: